great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_the_shared_library.rst

 #.
 Pick a name for your Expectation and copy the template file into the appropriate `contrib/` directory.

+    {{Explain naming conventions for Expectations.}}

+    {{Explain the roles of `contrib/` and `experimental_expectations/`}}

     If your Expectation was called ``ExpectColumnValuesToEqualThree``, you would copy it to ``contrib/experimental_expectations/expectations/expect_column_values_to_equal_three.py``

-    {{Explain the roles of `contrib/` and `experimental_expectations/`}}

 #.
+Within the file, update the name of your Expectation.

+    You'll to do this in two places: {{...}}

-Execute the template file as a script.
+#.
+Execute the template file.

+    The simplest way to do this is as a standalone script.
+Note: if you prefer, you can also execute within a notebook or IDE.

     .. code-block:: yaml

         python expect_column_values_to_equal_three.py

-    Note: if you prefer, you can also execute within a notebook or IDE.

     Running the script will execute the ``self_check`` method for your new class.
 Initially, it will just return: